-Both are okay with that.
-Neither one is okay with the omnicidal maniac side taking over at the end of the manga, leading to a shoot the dog moment from Kouta.
+- A variation occurs in Elfen Lied as Lucy's good personality takes over the evil (if tragic and even pitiful) one but neither personality is okay with the omnicidal maniac side taking over at the end of the manga, leading to a shoot the dog moment from Kouta.

-The manga also suggests that Legato Bluesummers' original personality may have been pretty ordinary and that he used to have normal human needs, but that it soon got twisted beyond recognition by years of horrifying abuse in a small town plagued by criminality (and pedophiliac homos) in the middle of nowhere-in-Mordor and not even having a name, parents, or a past worth mentioning in his view.
+- The manga also suggests that Legato Bluesummers' original personality may have been pretty ordinary and that he used to have normal human needs, but that it soon got twisted beyond recognition by years of horrifying abuse in a small town plagued by criminality (and pedophiles) in the middle of nowhere-in-Mordor and not even having a name, parents, or a past worth mentioning in his view.

-In Saint Seiya, the Big Bad of the first major plot arc is Saga, Gemini Gold Saint, a saintly (forgive the pun) warrior in Athena's service, whose Split Personality is thoroughly and irredeemably evil.
-Naturally, it takes over for good, which results in the Sanctuary War, although Saga's good side still shows occasionally (if only to have an Heroic BSOD as his own actions.)
+- In Saint Seiya, the Big Bad of the first major plot arc is Saga, Gemini Gold Saint, a saintly (forgive the pun) warrior in Athena's service, whose Split Personality is thoroughly and irredeemably evil.
+Naturally, it takes over for good, which results in the Sanctuary War, although Saga's good side still shows occasionally (if only to have an Heroic B.S.O.D. at his own actions.)

-Marik and Yami Marik from Yu-Gi-Oh!.
+- Marik and Dark Marik from Yu-Gi-Oh!.
 The split personality was born when Marik's father carved his back.
 The pain was so severe that Marik created a second masochistic personality to cope with it.
-Yami Marik took control to kill his father a year later and intended to do away with the rest of the family, but he retreated back into Marik's subconscious due to his Morality Chain adoptive brother.
-When Marik's brother is possibly fatally harmed, Yami Marik takes control and nearly succeeds in killing Marik for ownership of his body.
+Dark Marik took control to kill his father a year later and intended to do away with the rest of the family, but he retreated back into Marik's subconscious due to his Morality Chain adoptive brother, Rishid (Odion in the anime dub).
+When Rishid falls unconscious, Dark Marik takes control and nearly succeeds in killing Marik for ownership of his body.

-Bleach: Hollow transformations consist of the original personality being largely destroyed in favour of something created from raw instinct.
+- Bleach: Hollow transformations consist of the original personality being largely destroyed in favour of something created from raw instinct.
 The effect is permanent; even if a hollow can resist the effect (such as Sora), it's only a temporary measure at best.
-The exception is Ichigo who did eventually learn how to control his hollow power and it's eventually revealed to be the basis for his shinigami power and his zanpakutou's sealed form.
+The effect does lessen as a Hollow goes through its stages of evolution and their personality reverts closer to their original as their never-ending hunger becomes sated (Adjuchas and Vasto Lorde level, as well as becoming an Arrancar), but that takes a long time and a lot of devoured creatures to get to.
+The exception is Ichigo who did eventually learn how to control his hollow power and in the final arc it's revealed to be the basis for his shinigami power and his zanpakutou's sealed form.